-Fleas in litter box is something that owners of indoor/outdoor cats often search for.
+Fleas in litter boxes are something that owners of indoor and outdoor cats often search for.

 After all, if you find fleas in your little box, it probably means that your cat has fleas.

 These nasty little critters won’t be attracted to a litter box, so it’s likely that they fell off of your cat when she went potty.

 That fact opens up an entirely new can of worms, or fleas, as the case may be.